Northwoods Inn owner accused of extorting tenants for sex acts granted bail - Saskatoon | Globalnews.ca

 READ MORE: Saskatoon police looking at new approach to sexual assault cases

-Saskatoon police began investigating in February 2017 after reports of sexual misconduct were reported at the Northwoods Inn in the 600-block of Idylwyld Drive North.
+Saskatoon police began investigating in February 2017 after reports of sexual misconduct were reported at the Northwoods Inn, located in the 600-block of Idylwyld Drive North.

 He was arrested on Monday.